← Back to Docs

 // Fire-and-forget.
 Log failures; do not surface them to the buyer.

-function reportConversion($rgtaRef, $orderId, $amountCents) {
+function reportConversion($swarmRef, $orderId, $amountCents) {

 $ch = curl_init("https://affiliateswarm.ai/api/v1/postback");